IntersectMBO/product-website/docs/vision/strategy-2030.md

     majority of end-users, the underlying blockchain
     technology operates seamlessly and imperceptibly,
     functioning as a robust tool under the hood rather than a visible layer requiring specialized knowledge.
+As one partner noted, "Nobody cares about blockchain per se.
+    What we care about is the applications."
 * **Intuitive User Experience (UX):** Prioritize the development of dApps and services with UX design that mirrors familiar web2 applications, removing barriers associated with wallets, transaction signing, and fee management.
-This enables flexible payment methods that significantly lower the barrier to entry for new users.
+This enables flexible payment methods and critical solutions like stablecoin off-ramps to significantly lower the barrier to entry for new users and businesses.
 * **Empower Developers for Abstraction:** Provide developers with the tools and frameworks necessary to build applications that effectively abstract away